ighanim/aws-well-architected-labs/content/Operational Excellence/300_Labs/300_Health_Aware_CICD_Pipelines/3_simulate_aws_region_issue.md

 ![CodePipeline release change ](/Operations/300_Health_Aware_CICD_Pipelines/Images/codepipeline-release-change.png)

 If the workflow operated as designed, "Source", "evaluate-region-health" and "Deploy" stages will be marked as "succeeded".
-In addition to that, the object `file-to-edit` will be now copied into the same S3 bucket under the `/output` prefix.
+In addition to that, the object `health-demo-file.txt` will be now copied into the same S3 bucket under the `/output` prefix.

 ![CodePipeline release change ](/Operations/300_Health_Aware_CICD_Pipelines/Images/codepipeline-deployment-complete-with-lambda.png)